visit/citybreak-online-doc/_includes/widgets.md

 ### Valid parameters
 **int ProductId**

-The CBIS id of the property/product to display the search form for.
+The CBIS id of the property/product to display the search form for. (you can only use one product per widget)

 ## Activity transport product widget
 Script resource ``activitytransportwidget/searchform``